 “I believe that to be successful in the financial services field, you need to be passionate about your work and about helping your clients achieve their financial goals.”

 David also aims to continue learning and improving.
 “Continuing education is very important, especially in such a dynamic field,” he says, smiling.
-David has already completed several designations, including CFP, LLQP and CSC, and is hoping to take on more designations in the future.
+David has already completed several designations, including Certified Financial Planner, LLQP and Canadian Securities Course, and is hoping to take on more designations in the future.

 “I definitely want to continue building myself to provide the best service to my clients, be they individuals, businesses or families.”